 Kindergarten: Enrollees must have reached the age of 5 years by December 1st.
-Any student entering school must have written verification by personal physician or clinic of immunization to meet New York State requirements, prior to entrance to school as follows:
+Any student entering school must have written verification by personal physician or clinic of immunization to meet New York State requirements, prior to entrance.

-Immunization Requirements by Grade are given at registration.
+Immunization Requirements follow the NYS immunization requirements and are given at registration.